oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 A resolver creates service representations based on normalized service templates.
 It performs the following functions:

-1. Creating Node Representations based on normalized node templates.
+1. Creating Node Representations based on Normalized Node Templates.

    - Either one-to-one or one-to-many if multiplicity is involved.
    - Node templates with a `select` directive create a node in the